 The Role of a Support Worker

 Support workers assist individuals with daily living tasks, social activities, personal care, and emotional support.
-They often work in:
+They often work in residential care settings, day services, community-based programmes, and supported living environments.

 This role requires not only practical skills but also empathy, respect for dignity, and a commitment to empowering others.